0xRuangsak/laughing-parakeet/DECISIONS.md

 - Full host volume mount for all data
 **Impact**: Development files edited on Mac in `./workspace`, mounted to `/workspace` in container

+### D012: File-First Development Workflow (2025-07-06)
+**Decision**: Create files on Mac first, then restart container to use them **Rationale**: User prefers editing files outside container, then restarting for clean environment **Alternatives Considered**:
+- Create files directly in container via SSH
+- Edit files in container then sync to host
+- Live editing with hot-reload
+**Impact**: Development files created on Mac in workspace, container restarted to pick up changes

 ## User Preferences Established

 ### Technical Preferences